Master Gardener Conference Speakers

 Prior to joining WVU in 2013, Bulatovic-Danilovich spent 20 years working for the Michigan State University Extension as district horticulture and marketing educator, providing regional and statewide leadership to commercial fruit producers in Michigan.
 She coordinated local Master Gardener programs in her district from 1992 until 2009, and as a county extension director, provided administrative leadership and collaboration with the local units of government.
 During her 2002 to 2009 tenure with Michigan State, she also was involved in conducting educational programs for developing countries as a USDA/FAS/DAI/USAID consultant.
 In 2016, she was on a USDA/USAID sponsored assignment to Central America delivering several educational sessions as part of the Farmer-2-Farmer Program.

-Bulatovic-Danilovich serves as the state coordinator for the WVU Extension Service Master Gardener program.
+Bulatovic-Danilovich serves as the state coordinator for the WVU Extension Master Gardener program.

 Lewis Jett is an associate professor and commercial horticulture specialist with

-WVU Extension Service with an emphasis in edible horticulture crops.
+WVU Extension with an emphasis in edible horticulture crops.

 As a native West Virginian, his research and outreach program focuses on methods to lengthen the traditional growing season and expand locally grown production of fruits and vegetables.
 Jett uses high and low tunnel technology to expand local supply of produce.
 Jett’s other areas of research include stand establishment, seed production, no-till production and organic horticulture.